appitr/awesome-react-native-boilerplates/README.md

 react-native [run-android / run-ios]

 ```
-More on setting up an environment and running on a device
+More about setting up a react-native-cli and running on a device
 https://facebook.github.io/react-native/docs/getting-started
+navigate to React Native CLI Quickstart

 ### List of all Boilerplates